 For 22 years, the Girl Scouts of Greater New York has conducted a successful Scholars Program, a college and career exploration initiative that has pushed thousands of NYC girls to enroll in and graduate from top colleges and universities.
-In Version 2.0 of this effort, GSGNY is adding a new focus on girls’ leadership.
-They have tapped the Athena Center to create a new model of excellence.
+In Version 2.0 of this effort, GSGNY added a new focus on girls’ leadership.
+They tapped the Athena Center to create a new model of excellence.

-The Girl Scout Leadership Institute has been specially designed to help Girl Scouts in grades 9 through 12 from the five boroughs unlock their leadership potential.
-The goal is to foster a new generation of leaders who act with courage, confidence, and character to drive systemic change and reform in their communities.
+The Girl Scout Leadership Institute was specially designed to help Girl Scouts in grades 9 through 12 from the five boroughs unlock their leadership potential.
+The goal was to foster a new generation of leaders who act with courage, confidence, and character to drive systemic change and reform in their communities.

 Through a competitive admissions process, Girl Scouts identified a diverse group of 50 high school girls to participate in an 8-day Entrepreneurship Summer intensive, July 14th-24th.
 This facet of the program focuses on providing a transformative immersion into the world of ethical and effective entrepreneurship.
 These talented high school students were guided through the process of creating an idea for a socially responsible business and worked in small teams to develop their ventures.
 They gained critical problem-solving skills as marketers, storytellers, public speakers and first-time entrepreneurs.

-In addition to the Entrepreneurship Summer Intensive, the Girl Scout Leadership Institute includes a school-year program that focuses on developing a wide range of leadership skills and exposing young women to dynamic role models and committed mentors.
-The scouts will be expected to create their own independent projects and will be able to vie for seed money for those take-action projects, as well as competitive internships and global travel opportunities, which are newly-added, grant-funded program enhancements this year.
-Athena will continue to be involved with GSLI, contributing leadership development workshops and inviting select Scouts to the Athena Film Festival; bringing together both organizations’ expertise and experience and our access to a premier and diverse network of women leaders.
+In addition to the Entrepreneurship Summer Intensive, the Girl Scout Leadership Institute included a school-year program that focused on developing a wide range of leadership skills and exposing young women to dynamic role models and committed mentors.
+The scouts were expected to create their own independent projects and be able to vie for seed money for those take-action projects, as well as competitive internships and global travel opportunities.

 The 2014 GSLI Entrepreneurship Summer Intensive